WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 photographing all IDs at entry for 'reasons of liability.'
 Both club owners and privacy-minded individuals like Beth are understandably concerned about how that data will be stored and used.
-The current system requires that the individual share an ID that gives not only their age but their name, address and additional information unneeded in that context.
+The current system requires that the individual share an ID that gives not only their exact age but their name, address and additional information unneeded in that context.
 Beth would like to provide the minimum information needed to get in (proof that she is over 21 years of age).
 The club owner would like to be able to prove later that all attendees were over 21 years of age if needed, without incurring the liability of securing the irrelevant personally identifying information (PII).
 The local government would like to establish a minimum degree of verifiability of the club's records without creating an undue liability issue for the club owner.

 *Selective disclosure* refers to the process by which a credential holder like Beth offers *only* the information actually needed by a service provider, for